Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 Fuel and supplies

 Fuel and supplies are available in Mapleton and other nearby towns.
-For more information see tourism information links below.
+For more information see tourism information links.

 - There are currently no park alerts for this park.